firdoussross/jquery-beforeafter/README.md

 | hide_message | Boolean | true    | Hides the message when mouse enters the area.
 Message will be shown again on reset. |
 | reset        | Boolean | true    | Resets the divider to the middle when mouse leaves the area.                        |
 | reset_delay  | Integer | 3000    | Delay, in miliseconds before triggering the reset (if reset above is true)          |

+### Notes

+This plugin is a quick put-together.
+Therefore it is not optimized nor it is performant.
+Feel free to submit improvements!